 As fast as technology changes today, some companies are starting to plan obsolescence into their product cycles.
 For example, they may decide to manufacture a product with parts designed to wear out in just a few years.
 By the time the parts wear out, the company will have a new product designed to take the place of the old one.
 In this way, companies can continue to generate repeat business over time.

-So when you get that latest and greatest iProduct Version 5.0, just remember that Version 6.0 is just around the corner!
-Your Version 5.0 will probably still work fine, but Version 6.0 will have the latest must-have features that you’ll probably want.
-You’ll have to decide for yourself: is the older version still OK?
+So when you get that latest and greatest iProduct Version 6.0, just remember that Version 7.0 is just around the corner!
+Your Version 6.0 will probably still work fine, but Version 7.0 will have the latest must-have features that you might want.
+You'll have to decide for yourself: is the older version still OK?
 Or will you upgrade to the latest and greatest?
-How fast technology becomes “old” is sometimes up to you!
+How fast technology becomes “old" is sometimes up to you!